By Pelican MD Michael Bennett

 What can your organisation do?

-Why not let members of your team work from home at least one day a week?
-This will reduce the carbon generated by their commute and studies have shown home workers are more productive than office workers as they have fewer distractions.
+Allowing members of your team to continue to work from home, event for just one day a week, will reduce the carbon generated by their commute, while studies have shown home workers are more productive than office workers as they have fewer distractions.

-Apart from really important meetings, why not carry on using Zoom and Microsoft Teams for meetings?
+Apart from really important meetings, why not carry on using Zoom and Microsoft Teams?
 Not only does it cut the carbon associated with travelling, it saves loads of time sat in the car or on the train, making you more efficient.